matiaspl/LinkPi-ENCx/README.md

 ### Create & replace the default NO SIGNAL slate image

 By default LinkLib uses `/link/config/nosignal.yuv` image as the placeholder image in case a video source is unavailable while the box is streaming.
-This file is a 1920x1080 raw YUV (YUV420SP or simply YUV420P) bitmap.
+This file is a 1920x1080 raw semi planar 4:2:0 subsampled YUV bitmap.
 To create a customized slate, convert your 1920x1080 image with ffmpeg like so:
 ```
 ffmpeg yourfile.png -c:v rawvideo -pix_fmt nv21 nosignal.yuv
 ```